Illinois-IoT/main-project/tutorials/day1/day1.md

 ## 2. Automate Picture Taking

-Now that we know we can use the builtin `libcamera-still` application to take images, lets wrap it up in a Bash script.
+Now, we know that we can use the built-in `libcamera-still` application to take images, let's wrap it up in a Bash script.

-A Bash script is just a series of shell commands written in a file.
-Anything you can run normally on the command line can be put into a Bash script and it will do exactly the same thing.
-Similarly, anything you can put into a Bash script can also be run normally on the command line and it will do exactly the same thing.
+A Bash script is a file that contains a series of shell commands.
+Anything you can run normally on the command line can be put into a Bash script and it do exactly the same thing.
+Similarly, anything you can put into a Bash script can also be run normally in the command line and do exactly the same thing.

-Bash scripts help us automate tasks by allowing us to run a set of terminal commands all at once.
+Bash script helps us automate tasks by allowing us to run a set of terminal commands all at once.

 To start, let's create a `capture.sh` file in your final project folder on the `Desktop`.
 This will be the Bash script where we will automate taking images.
 Once created, it is important to note that the first line of the script must be
 ``` Bash
 #!/bin/bash
 ```
 in order to signify that this is in fact a Bash script.
-This is referred to as the `Shebang`.
-The hash exclamation mark `(#!)` character sequence is referred to as the Shebang.
+The hash exclamation mark `(#!)` character sequence is referred to as the "Shebang".
 Following it is the path to the interpreter (or program) that should be used to run (or interpret) the rest of the lines in the text file.
-For Bash scripts it will be the path to Bash (the common interpreter of shell commands), but there are many other types of scripts and they each have their own interpreter.
+For a Bash script, it will be the path to Bash (the common interpreter of shell commands), but there are many other types of scripts and each of them has their own interpreter.

-In the following lines, we can run any terminal commands we want!
+In a Bash script, we can run any terminal commands we want!
 For example:
 ``` Bash
 #!/bin/bash